nicolas-goyon/Voxel-Mesh-Optimization-Library/README.md

 # RectangleMerging

+The bruteforce seems to be way too fast, i know the result isn't the one that has the less of rectangles, but the result is close enough for voxel verts reduction.

+# Explanations

 My problem
 To give you some context, I'm currently working on optimizing the display in a voxel-based video game, which are essentially single-color cubes, the equivalent of a pixel in 3D.